 Whether you are moving for the first time or your are moving for the hundredth time, it is always important to plan thoroughly so you don’t forget important details.
-When you are in college, every move to student housing St. Louis University has to offer will create its own new challenges.
+When you are in college, every move to student housing has to offer will create its own new challenges.
 Here is a list of items to remember during your move, but keep in mind that every individual has different needs, so you may need to do things a bit differently depending on your circumstances.

 The moving process can be frightening for first-time movers, but once you adjust to the best apartments in St. Louis, the move will be worth it.
 Begin packing as soon as possible so you don’t have to stay up the night before you leave packing the items you forgot.
 As you are loading boxes, take advantage of this time by sorting through your possessions.
 Separate your belongings into the essentials, the items you can leave with your family and those that can be disposed of.
 While you may be tempted to bring everything from your childhood room with you, these items will clutter your new space.
 Once you begin unloading your belongings, wait to unpack until after you have performed an inspection.
-Walk through your student housing near SLU and create a detailed record of any wear and tear that is already present so when you move, you will not be held accountable for it.
+Walk through your student housing near Saint Louis University* and create a detailed record of any wear and tear that is already present so when you move, you will not be held accountable for it.

 When you are moving off campus into St. Louis city apartments for the first time, you will need to make an adjustment.
 Even if you have been living on your own for a year or two, there are several differences between dorms and off campus housing.
 You will need to account for the cost of a security deposit when you are determining what apartment you can afford.
 Unlike on-campus housing, you will need to pay for your utilities every month.
 After you sign your contract for your apartment, contact a local utility provider to set up your power and water so they are ready to use by time you arrive.